openedx/docs.openedx.org/source/educators/migration_wip/8_course_components/create_html_component.rst

 =========================

-When you create a Text component, you select from a list of templates and editor types, inlcuding the following:
+When you create a Text component, you select from a list of templates and editor types, including the following:

 * Text
 * Announcement